petterik/lajt/resources/private/notes/initial-idea.md

     - They can depend on 1 or many other reads for their query data.
     - They can use the post-read function (for sort and stuff) to do whatever they want.
     - This way we've specified which data they depend on.
+      - I think this is sick.
+      - We can here combine custom queries and entity-queries, that eventually is used in another query.
+        - entity-queries should have default optimizations, such as has anything changed.
+"More on this later".

 Seems like we want a post-query hook for reads?
 - This is possibly just an intersector
 - So that the user can sort and stuff after the query/pull is done.
   - This would be the value we cache.
+    - this is also the value used by the components, which means it's basically free to cache.

 Should be easier to declare whether a read should be remote or not?
 - No: (if target {:remote true} ..)